m-trigo/dtc/README.md

 ##Objective
-The walls of your City have been breached.
+The walls of your city have been breached.
 Defend it from conquest by defeating soliders of the invading forces.

 ####Win States
 Defeat 5 [enemy soliders](#encounters).

 ####Lose States
-If the Player Character suffers a [lethal wound](#injuries), the game is over.
+If the player character suffers a [lethal wound](#injuries), the game is over.

 ##Character Attributes

-Character Attributes apply equally to both the Player Character and the Enemy Characters.
+Character attributes apply equally to both the player and enemy characters.

 ####Stamina

-Starts at 30 and depletes as [Actions](#action-attributes) are performed.
-Replenishes back to maximum after each [encounter](#encounters).
+Starts at 30 and depletes as [actions](#action-attributes) are performed.
+A character's stamina replenishes back to its maximum after value each [encounter](#encounters).

 ####Injuries

 Characters start out uninjured.
-Every [successful hit](#to-hit-score) results in a lethal wound upon the target Character.
+Every [successful hit](#to-hit-score) results in a lethal wound upon the target character.
-A Character that is lethaly wounded is considered defeated or deceased.
+A character that is lethaly wounded is considered defeated or deceased.

 ##Action Attributes

-Action Attributes are the same for Actions performed by both the Player Character and the Enemy Characters.
+Action attributes are the same for actions performed by both the player and enemy characters.

 ####Offense and Defense Scores

-Every Action that a Character can perform in a Turn is represented as a pair of values.
-The pair is collectively referred as “Score Values”, where both values are whole numbers that range from 0 to 5.
+On every turn of combat, a character must decide how much effort to spend on its defense and offense.
+That choice is represented as a pair of whole numbers that range from 0 to 5.
+The pair of values is collectively referred as “Score Values”.

 ####To Hit Score